regexyl/notes/How `AnimatePresence` in framer-motion works.md

 1. How does framer-motion know when a child component is unmounted?
 	1. My guess: It mutates the child component by injecting a return function in a `useEffect` - but this is not possible?
 Or is it?
+2. How does `usePresence` come into play here?
+Is there a way to structure `usePresence` so that the user does not have to insert this block of code in the compon